-The information for Section 8 is for internal NYSG use only and will not be utilized as part of the pre-proposal review.
-However, like Sections 1 through 7, omitting this section or any part of it will cause your submission to lose rating points.
+The information for Section 9 is for internal NYSG use only and will not be utilized as part of the pre-proposal review.
+However, like Sections 1 through 8, omitting this section will cause your submission to lose rating points.